hello-robot/stretch_firmware/arduino/hello_wacc/README.md

 ### Custom Interface

 Advanced users may want to create a custom interface to the Expansion DIO header that utilizes SPI, I2C, or UART.
-For this, see the provided [tutorials](./tutorial/README.md)
+For this, see the provided Stretch Firmware tutorials.